Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * __R Package Tests:__ As the name suggests, these tests are for R packages only (i.e. rSFSW2 and rSOILWAT2).
 R package tests execute all unit tests for that package, as well as a series of other checks aimed at detecting common problems.
 [More information here.](http://r-pkgs.had.co.nz/check.html)

-* __Continuous Integration & GitHub Checks:__ GitHub checks are automated so that feature or bugfix branches cannot be merged/ a pull request cannot be approved until these checks are passed.
+* __Continuous Integration & GitHub Checks:__ GitHub checks are automated so that feature or bugfix branches cannot be merged / a pull request cannot be approved until these checks are passed.
 Continous integration (CI) is the automation of building, testing, and validating code as new commits are made, across platforms.
 CI, as the name implies, occurs continually so that the source of error or conflict are more easily tracked.
 The master branch is always kept clean, and CI checks are tested as pull requests are submitted.
 Our CI GitHub checks currently consist of coverage checks and platform build checks.
 	* Coverage checks look to see that the percentage of line of code covered by unit tests has _increased_.
 If it hasn't the test will not pass.
 	* Platform build checks are tested on a Unix and Windows Servers using Travis and Appveyor, respectively.
 Travis and Appveyor are servers with these OSs where the program is built and checked.
 This is useful because if, for example, SOILWAT2 is not building on an individual's Linux computer, but is building on Travis, we know the user's computer is not configured correctly, as opposed to a software design issue.